About the Campaign

 The International Fund for Animal Welfare (IFAW) has been committed to the welfare of whales in Icelandic waters since 1990 when the organisation funded the first feasibility study into the potential for commercial whale watching in Iceland.
-The idea has always been to create a positive alternative to the cruelty of whaling.
+The idea has always been to create a positive alternative to the cruelty of commercial whaling.
 Whaling resumed in Iceland in 2003 after a 13-year hiatus.
-Currently, no fin whaling takes place but minke whaling continues, in part driven by tourist demand for whale meat which is sampled in Icelandic restaurants.
+This year, both fin and minke whale hunting are taking place, in part driven by tourist demand for whale meat which is sampled in Icelandic restaurants.

 Meet Us Don’t Eat Us

-Meet Us Dont Eat Us is a joint project between IFAW and IceWhale, the Icelandic Whale Watching Association, that was launched in Reykjavik in the summer of 2011.
-So far around 500 volunteers from 30 countries have participated in the project which runs mainly from May to September each year in Reykjavik.
-In the summer of 2017 up to 30 ViVe volunteers will participate in the project.
+Meet Us Don’t Eat Us is a joint project between IFAW and IceWhale, the Icelandic Whale Watching Association that was launched in Reykjavik in the summer of 2011.
+So far over 500 volunteers from 30 countries have participated in the project which runs mainly through the summer months in Reykjavik.

-Meet Us Don’t Eat Us is a positive campaign because although this is a serious subject we want to approach tourists and also Icelanders in a constructive way, pointing out that the best sustainable way to enjoy whales is by responsible whale watching.
-By distributing informative material, promoting whale friendly restaurants and collecting signatures we regularly hand to the Minister of Fisheries urging him to stop whaling and encourage people to support whale watching, we are making people better aware how much their choices matter.
+Although this is a serious subject, Meet Us Don’t Eat Us is an uplifting peer-to-peer campaign where we approach visitors and Icelanders in a constructive way, pointing out that the most sustainable way to enjoy whales is through responsible whale watching.
+By engaging in conversations, distributing informative material, promoting whale friendly restaurants and collecting signatures, our work urges Iceland’s Minister of Fisheries to end commercial whaling and encourage people to support whale watching.
+The result is that people can see how impactful their choices can be.

-Whale watching and whale killing do not go together
+Whale watching and whale killing do not mix

-All of of the minke whales killed in Iceland are harpooned close to the whale watching area in Faxaflói Bay outside Reykjavik.
-These whales will never be seen again by people going whale watching.
-IceWhale and its members are concerned about this issue and have therefore worked closely with IFAW on its campaigns.
+All minke whales killed in Iceland are harpooned close to the whale watching area in Faxaflói Bay outside Reykjavik.
+These whales will never be seen again by whale watchers.
+IceWhale and its members are concerned about this issue and have continued to work closely with IFAW as a consequence.

 Success as whale meat consumption in Iceland falls

-So far surveys show whale meat consumption by tourists is down by more than half since our project started, but we aim to further reduce this.
-You can help by choosing a whale friendly restaurant.
-When you are dining in the downtown Reykjavik area or at the old harbour during the summer you will likely see our volunteers in action.
-Please show interest in their important contribution to whale protection and choose a whale friendly restaurant when you are in Iceland.
-Your positive contribution is highly appreciated.
+Surveys show that tourist whale meat consumption has been cut in half since our project started, and we aim to reduce this number further.
+You can help by choosing a whale-friendly restaurant on your visit.
+When you are around downtown Reykjavik or at the Old Harbour, you will likely see our volunteers in action.
+Please show interest in their important contribution to whale protection and choose a whale-friendly restaurant when you are in Iceland.
+Your positive contribution is highly appreciated!

 Not a tradition and few locals eat it, so why should tourists do so?

-Since 2004 IFAW has carried out regular polling which shows clear progress in reaching Icelanders with our message that whales are worth more alive than dead.
-In 2016, only 1.5% of Icelanders said they had eaten whale meat six times or more a year; 81% said they had never eaten it.
+Since 2004, IFAW has carried out regular polling which shows clear progress in reaching Icelanders with our message that whales are worth more alive than dead.
+In 2018, only 2% of Icelanders said they had eaten whale meat (Gallup, October 2018) six times or more a year; 84% said they had never eaten it.

 We have come far in recent years to reach the goal of ending commercial whaling in Iceland.
-Please help our campaign to protect whales.
+Please join our campaign to protect whales.
 Thank you!